adcimon/cheatsheets/webrtc/webrtc.md

 **4. Callee relay allocation**

-The callee receives the **offer** and allocates a session in the TURN server.
+The callee receives the **offer** and allocates a connection in the TURN server.

 <p align="center"><img align="center" width="50%" height="50%" src="ice_4_callee_turn.png"></p>